-The priority was to re-establish white control over the land and force the black people back to wage labour.
+The most important priority was to reestablish white control over the land and force the Africans back to wage labour.
 The labour-recruiting system was improved, both internally and externally.
 Recruiting agreements were reached with the Portuguese authorities in Mozambique, from where much mine labour came.

-When, by 1904, black resources still proved inadequate to get the mines working at pre-war levels, over 60 000 indentured Chinese were brought in.
+When, by 1904, African resources still proved inadequate to get the mines working at prewar levels, over 60 000 indentured Chinese were brought in.
 This precipitated a vociferous outcry from proponents of white supremacy in South Africa and liberals in Britain.

-By 1910, all had been repatriated, a step made easier when a surge of blacks came forward from areas such as the Transkeian territories and the northern Transvaal, which had not previously been large-scale suppliers of migrants.
+By 1910, all had been repatriated, a step made easier when a surge of Africans came forward from areas such as the Transkeian territories and the northern Transvaal, which had not previously been large-scale suppliers of migrants.

 This was the heyday of the private recruiters, who exploited families' indebtedness to procure young men to labour in the mines.
-The blacks' post-war ability to withhold their labour was undercut by government action, abetted by drought and stock disease.
+The Africans' post-war ability to withhold their labour was undercut by government action, abetted by drought and stock disease.